 E = Excellent, G = Good, A = Average, P = Poor

 Tapflo UK are proud to supply a wide range of positive displacement pumps for a variety of pump executions including Diaphragm Pumps, Lobe Pumps, Screw Pumps, Flexible Impeller Pumps and many more!
 Take a look at some of our range below and what they have to offer!

 Our Diaphragm Pumps are air operated, they have 2 diaphragms inside, 1 diaphragm creates a vacuum to draw fluid into the pump whilst the other forces fluid out of the discharge port.

 Swap to Tapflo Diaphragm Pumps today!
 Not so sure?
-Here’s 7 signs you should swap to a Tapflo Diaphragm Pump!
+Here are 7 signs you should swap to a Tapflo Diaphragm Pump!

-Lobe Pumps are a versatile pump designed for sanitary applications.
+Lobe Pumps are versatile pumps designed for sanitary applications.
 The pump is operated by two rotating lobes that create a suction to draw more fluid into the pump, creating a pressure that causes a predetermined amount to flow out of the pump’s discharge port.

 For additional information visit our Quick Guide to Pomac’s Sanitary Lobe Pump.